seung-lab/fpzip/README.md

 # Introduction

-This is a fork of https://github.com/seung-lab/fpzip with changes to allow it to work with Python 3.11; it also has a different test and PyPI deployment system.
+This is a fork of https://github.com/seung-lab/fpzip with changes to allow it to work with Python 3.11 and 3.12; it also has a different test and PyPI deployment system.
 We are grateful to William Silversmith for all of the hard work necessary to make this project in the first place.

 This fork is maintained by the Ring-Moon Systems Node of NASA's Planetary Data System.